-Note: You can check which channel receiver and transmitter in operation by switches FREQ CH position.
+Note: You can check which channel receiver and transmitter in operation by switches FREQ CH position (table 9.1.)

-2.4.2.3.
+- 2.4.2.3.
 Check the right connection of supply circuits and output circuits of the detector.
-Switch ON the power supply.

-2.4.2.4.
-When power is supplied to detector Rx and TX units, the "LED" blinking indicates the frequency channel after additional information:

-TX - "LED" blinks once per 2 sec it is means that power is connected and it is acceptable range.

-RX - after 3-5 sec Rx "LED" is switch off which means that detector is in operation mode.

-2.4.2.5.
-After 1-2 minutes afters tuning the power supply, check the status of "LED" indicator: the indicator should be off, that informs, detector is in standby mode.
+Switch ON the power supply. - 2.4.2.4.
+When power is supplied to detector Rx and TX units, the "LED" blinking indicates the frequency channel. - TX "LED" blinks once per 2 sec it is means that power is connected and it is acceptable range. - RX after 1-2 minutes afters tuning the power supply, check the status of "LED" indicator: the indicator should be off, that informs, detector is in standby mode. - 2.4.2.5.
+After 3-5 sec RX "LED" is switch off which means that detector is in operation mode.

-Note: In situation, if the indicator Rx continuously on, periodically and briefly goes out or lights up-determine the problem and correct it using table 4.1 alignment mode, the detector switch, when you press and hold down the button, "AGC" on receiver.
-The indicator "LED" and BUZZER is switched ON.
+Note: In situation, if the indicator Rx continuously on, periodically and briefly goes out or lights up-determine the problem and correct it using table 4.1

 2.4.2.6.
-Sensor calibration is performed incrementally and consists of a set of repetitive actions.
-The alignment can be started with both transmitter and receiver.
-In the
+Aligning is performed incrementally and consists of a set of repetitive actions.
+The alignment can be started with both transmitter or receiver.
+In the alignment mode, the detector switch, when you press and hold down the button, "AGC" on receiver.
+The indicator